 Oracle recipe: An oracle recipe describes how data will be fetched from an off-chain or on-chain source, which data exactly will be fetched, and how this data will be processed.
 As oracle recipes are Turing complete, it allows for very specific data input.
 Besides price data, it also supports event and status data.

-Oracle register: the Oracle Register stores all the data, supplied by oracle recipies, that was ever requested by the system.
-In this way, data only has to be transferred once to the blockchain and all other contracts using the exact same data can use this without paying fees for transferring the data.
+Oracle register: the Oracle Register stores all the data, supplied by oracle recipes, that was ever requested by the system.
+In this way, data only has to be transferred once to the blockchain and all other contracts using the same data can use this without paying fees for transferring the data.